-- The crystal clear point is it follows FIFO – First in First Out process
+- It follows FIFO – First in First Out process

-The real good book on Hadoop work-flow scheduler using Oozie you can refer to get idea and knowledge on how scheduling can be done in Hadoop environment.
+You can refer the good book Hadoop work-flow scheduler using Oozie to get fair idea on scheduling the jobs in Hadoop ecosystem.

-According to Hadoop documentation the capacity scheduler is – The CapacityScheduler is designed to run Hadoop applications as a shared, multi-tenant cluster in an operator-friendly manner while maximizing the throughput and the utilization of the cluster.
+- According to Hadoop documentation the capacity scheduler is designed to run Hadoop applications as a shared, multi-tenant cluster in an operator-friendly manner while maximizing the throughput and the utilization of the cluster.

 In this multi-tenancy environment, a cluster can have many job types and multiple job priorities.

-Operability: Capacity enables you to change the configuration of a queue at runtime via a console that permits viewing of the queues.
+Capacity enables you to change the configuration of a queue at run-time via a console that permits viewing of the queues.
 In Hadoop V2, you can also stop a queue to let it drain.

 The role of work-flow manager